Kill List

 Story & Plot Summary: Kill List

-Quick Plot Summary: Released in 2011, Kill List is a Horror, Thriller, Crime film directed by Ben Wheatley.
+Quick Plot Summary: Released in 2011, Kill List is a Horror, Thriller, Crime film directed by Ben Wheatley, written by Ben Wheatley.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Neil Maskell.
+It provides a scannable look at the movie's central conflict involving Neil Maskell as Jay.

 Story Breakdown